Everyone with diabetes should have an annual foot check.

 - How well are you managing your diabetes?

-The healthcare professional will tell you your results and your risk level of foot problems.
+Your healthcare team will tell you your results and how much you're at risk of a foot problem.
 These include:

 - Low – no risk, or a callus without any other problem.

-- Moderate – one or more signs of foot problems such as a loss of sensation or a change in foot shape.
+- Moderate – one sign of a foot problem, such as a loss of sensation or a change in foot shape.

 You’ll get information that explains what your level of risk means, and be told what you need to do next.
-If your feet are moderate or high, you’ll be referred to the Foot Protection Service.
-If they’re active risk, you should be having treatment for it.
+If your feet are moderate or high, you’ll be referred to the foot protection team where you'll see a foot specialist.